s-janjic-220187/test-app-import/project/README.md

 # Test Load App

-A modern Flask web application for importing, viewing, and managing test user data from XML files.
+A modern Flask web application for importing, viewing, and managing test user data and events (Rodjendani, slave i veselja) from XML files.
 Designed for both desktop and mobile browsers with a responsive, engaging UI.

 ## Features
 - **Landing Page:** Welcoming home page with modern design.
 - **User Table:** View and sort users from either the `user` or `test_user` tables.
 - **Import Users:** Dedicated page with documentation and example XML format.
 Import users from an XML file into the `test_user` table.
+- **Events Calendar:** View, add, edit, and delete events (Rodjendan, Slava, Veselje) in a stylish calendar.
+User birthdays are automatically synced as 'Rodjendan' events.
 - **Responsive Design:** Works well on both web and Android/mobile browsers.
-- **Modern UI:** Uses Bootstrap and custom CSS for a clean, attractive look.
+- **Modern UI:** Uses Bootstrap, FullCalendar, and custom CSS for a clean, attractive look.

 ## Usage
 1. **Home:** Visit `/` to see the landing page.
 2. **User Management:** Go to `/users` to view and sort user data.
 Use the sidebar to switch between tables.
 3. **Import Users:** Click "Import Users" in the sidebar or visit `/import` for documentation and to upload your XML file.
+4. **Events Calendar:** Click "Rodjendani, slave i veselja" in the sidebar or visit `/events` to view and manage events.
+Click a date to add, or click an event to edit/delete.

 ## XML Import Format Example
 ```